Privacy Policy

 Google Analytics data is retained according to Google’s default retention settings (14 months).
 The consent preference cookie is retained for 365 days on your device.

-Email addresses from PDF downloads and leaderboard posts are retained until you unsubscribe, at which point they are marked inactive but kept for suppression-list purposes.
+Email addresses from PDF downloads (and, when available, leaderboard posts) are retained until you unsubscribe, at which point they are marked inactive but kept for suppression-list purposes.
 You may request full deletion by contacting us.

-Chatbot conversations are retained indefinitely to improve the service.
+Chatbot conversations, including the hashed IP and other session metadata described in Section 1, are retained for approximately 90 days, after which the session and its messages are automatically deleted.
 Practice session metrics are retained indefinitely to power your progress dashboard.
-You may request deletion of either by contacting us using the information below.
+You may request earlier deletion of either by contacting us using the information below.

-Account data (profile, bookmarks, page-visit history, and practice metrics) is retained for as long as your account is active.
+Account data (profile, bookmarks, page-visit history, practice metrics, and saved recordings) is retained for as long as your account is active.
 When you delete your account from your account page, this data is removed immediately and permanently.

 10. Changes to This Policy